XenitAB/presentations/presentations/education/cloud-and-scalability/labs/azure/02-deployment-iac.md

 git push
 ```

 **CONTINUOUS DEPLOYMENT**

 It is possible to point the App Service to a GitHub repository using terraform.
 I've had a lot of issues with the App Service completing the configuration gracefully when doing it and to save time during the lab I've chosen to enable it using the portal or Azure CLI.

-If you want to try (I recommend you cancelling it if nothing happens in 10 minutes), you can use the following:
+If you want to try (I recommend you cancelling it if nothing happens in 10 minutes), you modify your `azurerm_app_service` to use the following:

 ```terraform
 resource "azurerm_app_service" "this" {